digipolisantwerp/antwerp-ui_angular/TEST_AUTOMATION.md

 #### Overview

-To help you locate a specific element of a component, we've made an overview of all ACPaaS UI components and the CSS classes they use.
+To help you locate a specific element of a component, we've made an overview of all Antwerp UI components and the CSS classes they use.
 When an element doesn't have a class set, you can still target it by selecting the element type or its custom attribute.

 | Component | Class | Element / Attribute | Description |
 | --------  | ----- | ------- | ----------- |